 Fine choice if you don’t have any other options.
 They are definitely a step up from having to do everything in Outlook, but you will inevitably run into security, deliverability and unsubscribe issues.
 Womp womp.

-List Management in Bananatag is pretty rad (if we do say so ourselves).
+Creating Custom Distribution Lists in Bananatag is pretty rad (if we do say so ourselves).

 And this is mainly because our tool was purpose-built for internal communications and is upgraded frequently based on feedback from internal communication professionals.